Songs - Around the World

 Fried ham, fried ham, cheese and baloney;

-After the macaroni, we’ll have onions, and pickles, and olives, and pretzels;
+After the macaroni, well have onions, and pickles, and olives,

 Next verse, same as the first, . . . style: